 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at March 31, 2016, the Company had cash of \$472,237 to settle current liabilities of \$585,960.
-Management believes the Company has sufficient funds to meet its liabilities as they become due.
+As at March 31, 2017, the Company had cash and cash equivalents of \$337,705 to settle current liabilities of \$421,276.
+Management believes the Company has sufficient working capital to meet its current liabilities as they become due.
+See going concern discussion.